wren-lang/wren/doc/site/getting-started.markdown

 ## Running scripts

 The standalone interpreter can also load scripts from files and run them.
-Just pass the name of the script to wren.
+Just pass the name of the script to `wren`.
 Create a file named "my_script.wren" in your favorite text editor and paste this into it:

     :::wren